 Payment is expected at the time of visit unless other arrangements are made in advance.
 Checks, cash and credit cards are accepted.

 The fee is a fixed rate that will be discussed between you and your therapist.
 Sliding scale is available.

-24-hour notice is required for cancellation or the regular fee will be charged.
+24-hour notice is required for cancellation to avoid cancellation fee.

 At the PPSC our staff is sensitive to the increased financial responsibility on postpartum families.
 Please do not hesitate to let us know if you have financial concerns.
 Financial hardship will be determined on an individual basis.